chilcotinn/FamilyApp/README.md

 Application:

-- First screen - ToDo list.
-Offline Todo list.
+- First screen - Offline Todo list.
 Remove items by swiping.
 Cancel button returns the TodoItem (SnakeBar).

-- Second screen - Share ToDo list.
-In progress...
+- Second screen - Online Todo list.
+Shared Todo with Firebase backend.
+  Remove items by swiping.
+Cancel button return the Share TodoItem (SnakeBar).
+  If the user is not authorized, the TodoList is unavailable.

 - Third screen - Share Shopping list.
 In progress...

-- Fourth screen - Chat.
-Chat for one message.
+- Fourth screen - Chat for one message.
 If the user is not authorized, the chat is unavailable.
 Messages are not stored in the local database.

 - Fifth screen - Settings screen.
 In progress...